LadyBugs4/BakeryShop4/README.md

 ###About our Project
 GoodDay Bakeryshop
-An application used to serve Bakery products via credit card or cash  based on user preference, built with React, context API, JavaScript, and material UI.
+A website used to serve Bakery products via credit card or cash  based on user preference, built with React, context API, JavaScript, and material UI.